 As the old saying goes, you can't take it with you.
 In fact, as he previously explained in the passage, you can't even pretend to take it with you by saying, for example, that you want to leave it for your children.
 Because chances are, you'll lose it anyway.
-The stock market will crash, or you'll end up in the hospital, or you'll be robbed, or your kids will just waste it anyway.
+The stock market will crash, or you'll end up in the hospital, or you'll be robbed.
+Or even if your kids do get it, they'll just waste it.

 We try all these different ways of convincing ourselves that the actions of our life have some sort of eternal meaning.
 That we can somehow cheat death by accumulating wealth or prestige or the admiration of those around us.
-But the truth is, you are going to die and be nothing more than a pile of dust in the ground.
+But the truth is, you are going to die and be nothing more than a pile of dirt in the ground.
 And that is all the meaning your life will have.